warren-bank/fork-Xanado/README.md

 Out of the box, this version lets you play games according to the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, and Lexulous, and has tile sets for English, French, German, Dutch, Estonian and Hungarian.
-It has dictionaries in British English and German, including an unofficial SOWPODS (tournament) english dictionary.
+It has dictionaries in English, French, and German, and it's easy to add more.

 An interesting application that has emerged is as an entertaining teaching aid for language learners.
 Included is a dictionary based on the Oxford 5000 most